circonus/irondb-docs/api/state.md

 `Output:`

-*identity* :   The UUID that identifies this Snowth node.
+*identity* :   The UUID that identifies this node.

-*current* :   The current Snowth topology in which this node resides.
+*current* :   The current topology in which this node resides.

-*next* :   The next Snowth topology for this node.
+*next* :   The next topology for this node.

 *base_rollup* :   The smallest period that is used for rolling up numeric data.